Full Gospel Business Men's Fellowship International

 The Full Gospel Business Men's Fellowship International (FGBMFI) is a fellowship of lay businessmen.
 Its main purpose is to bring interest to the Christian gospel.
 Theologically, the organization has its roots in Pentecostalism.

 The headquarters is in Irvine, California.

 History

 FGBMFI was founded in 1952 in Los Angeles by Demos Shakarian, a California rancher.
 The expression "Full Gospel" in the name of the association is central to the vision of the organization.
-Following a difficult start (for a year nothing happened to the original group that met weekly), then a donation of $1000 was given to start a small publication titled Full Gospel Business Men's VOICE, it grew steadily, the second chapter was in Sioux Falls, South Dakota, and after a few years chapters were set up throughout the world.
+Following a difficult start (for a year nothing happened to the original group that met weekly), then a donation of $1,000 was given to start a small publication titled Full Gospel Business Men's VOICE, it grew steadily, the second chapter was in Sioux Falls, South Dakota, and after a few years chapters were set up throughout the world.
 In 1972, the membership was 300,000.
 In 1988, there were 3,000 chapters in 90 countries.

 After Demos Shakarian died in 1993, his son Richard Shakarian assumed the organization's leadership.

-In 2018, Mario García Olvera was elected president of the organization.
+In 2023, Francis Owusu was elected president of the organization.

 The organization was present in 85 countries in 2023.